hai-vr/documentation/docs/products/transfer-assistant/index.md

 *Transfer Assistant* will never modify the contents of Scenes or Prefabs.

-The intended use case for this tool is to **export an avatar project file between different games**, e.g., from a Unity 2022 BIRP project to a standalone Unity 6.4 URP project.
+The intended use for this tool is to **export an avatar project file between different games**, e.g., from a Unity 2022 BIRP project to a standalone Unity 6.4 URP project.
 In such a project, assets are scattered across multiple folders, and within those folders, there are assets that you want to exclude because they serve no purpose in the destination project, such as animator controllers or animation files.